onaio/floip-canopy/docs/flow-results-connector.md

 3. __Flatten nested JSON__

 The returned dictionary from the script above may have nested data.
 This is because some of the responses capture repeat group data in the context of ona forms.
-The flatten_json script flattens this data.
+The [flatten nested json script](https://github.com/onaio/floip-canopy/blob/documentation/nifi/scripts/flatten_nested_json.py) flattens this data.
 This function returns a list of flattened dictionaries.
 For example:

 ```
 {